Open Now

 Step 2.
 Turn off the water supply

 Whatever you do, don’t start messing with those pipes until you turn off the water at the mains.
-It may not be enough to turn off the isolation valve which you can find on the pipes underneath the affected basin.
+It may not be enough to turn off the isolation valve, which you can find on the pipes underneath the affected basin.
 Unless you want an almighty mess, you’ll probably find the mains with the water meter out front.
 Turn this until the water supply has been successfully turned off.

 Step 3.
 Empty the pipes

-But even when the mains is off, you should still open that dripping tap to empty the pipes that feed into it.
+But even when the mains are off, you should still open that dripping tap to empty the pipes that feed into it.
 If it stops quickly, you’ve turned the mains off and are ready to rumble.
 And if you’re handling a boiling water tap, you’ll also need to turn the supply off at the hot water system.
 You can now continue changing the old washer without causing damage.

 Step 4.
 Remove the tap button